-A summary of our obligations to make future payments under contracts existing as of December 31, 2003 is included in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the year ended December 31, 2003.
-During the quarter ended March 31, 2004, the Company entered into various contracts in the ordinary course of business for several R&D related items, including manufacturing of various compounds, additional toxicology studies and clinical trials.
-The net effect of these additional contracts was to increase the purchase obligations disclosed at December 31, 2003 by a total of approximately \$3.2 million of which \$2.6 million would be incurred in the current year and \$0.6 million in the following year.
-These obligations could change during the course of the year depending on the status of our current and proposed clinical trials.
+A summary of our obligations to make future payments under contracts existing as of December 31, 2004 is included in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the year ended December 31, 2004.
+For the three months ended March 31, 2005, the Company has entered into various contracts in the ordinary course of business for several R&D related items, including manufacturing of various compounds, additional toxicology studies and clinical trials and has already paid for some of the obligations disclosed at December 31, 2004.
+The net effect of these changes was to decrease the purchase obligations disclosed at December 31, 2004 by a total of approximately \$1.0 million.
+These obligations could change during the course of the year depending on the status of each of our development programs.